Senior Investigator Research Interests

 The single nucleotide change underpinning SCD belies the extreme variability and severity of SCD complications, that becomes more apparent with aging, and presents major challenges in clinical management.
 Both acquired and inherited factors contribute to this clinical complexity of SCD.
 Numerous genetic association studies (candidate gene, genome-wide association (GWA), whole exome and whole genome sequencing) have attempted to identify genetic variants with particular disease complications.
-In a GWA study in 2007, the Thein group identified BCL11A as a key repressor of g-globin gene, a finding that resuscitated the field in fetal hemoglobin regulation and therapeutic re-activation of g-globin genes for the beta-hemoglobinopathies.
-The finding has led to genetic strategies targeting BCL11A regulation for therapeutic reactivation in SCD and b-thalassemia, with promising results.
+In a GWA study in 2007, the Thein group identified BCL11A as a key repressor of gamma-globin gene, a finding that resuscitated the field in fetal hemoglobin regulation and therapeutic re-activation of gamma-globin genes for the beta-hemoglobinopathies.
+The finding has led to genetic strategies targeting BCL11A regulation for therapeutic reactivation in SCD and beta thalassemia under clinical development with promising results.

 Prediction of disease severity and clinical course of SCD has been the topic of many reviews and, to date there is no clear algorithm using genetic and/or imaging, and/or laboratory markers that can reliably predict mortality risk in SCD.
 The clinical implications of delineating the genetic modifiers of SCD are significant; it will provide us the ability to predict disease severity based on a genetic SCD “panel”, and dissecting the role of new genetic modifiers might suggest new therapeutic targets for investigation.
 A primary approach for disease risk prediction has been polygenic risk scoring but the results remain moderately successful; they may not be so applicable in a complex disorder such as SCD that has numerous potential predictor variables.
 Towards the advancement of personalized medicine, the Thein group is exploring new machine learning methods incorporating predictive biomarkers (laboratory, imaging, and physiological) with genetic (germline and somatic) risk variants into risk assessment algorithms to improve risk stratification before end organ damage sets in.